-Carrots are a versatile and nutritious vegetable that can be eaten raw or cooked.
-However, knowing how to store them properly can help them stay fresh and tasty for longer.
+Knowing how to store carrots properly can help them stay fresh and super tasty for much longer.
 In this article, I will explore the different ways to store carrots and answer some common questions about their shelf life.

 When it comes to storing carrots, one option is to keep them in the fridge.
 But how long do they last, and are there any tips to ensure they stay fresh for as long as possible?